mathalama/daa-aitu/README.md

 - JVM Warm-up: A warm-up method was introduced, running dummy sorting operations before the actual tests to stabilize JVM performance and improve the accuracy of benchmarking.
 - Correctness Check: After sorting, assertions verify that the array is correctly sorted, ensuring no errors in the sorting logic.
 - Performance Logging: Each test logs sorting time and other metrics (comparisons, memory allocations, recursion depth) to a CSV file for analysis.

+## Step 5: IStep 5: Implement Deterministic Select Algorithm (committed on 2025-09-27)

+- Implemented the Deterministic Select (Median-of-Medians) algorithm, which guarantees worst-case O(n) time complexity.
+The method uses a carefully chosen pivot from groups of 5 to prevent the O(n²) performance degradation seen in basic Quickselect.
+- The implementation was validated using JUnit 5 parameterized tests.
+Metrics like comparisons, allocations, and recursion depth are captured via a public static field and logged to a CSV file for analysis.